juanpc2018/acer-Aspire-5/README.md

 i3 never again. leason lerned. in a very cold place like the North Pole, the i3 would be nice, generates more heat.

-Trackpad is nice quality, but i wish it was on the right side, where the black Aspire 5 sticker is.
+Trackpad is nice, but i wish it was on the right side, where the black Aspire 5 sticker is.